Greek Fries Using Frozen Fries

 Greek Fries: Frozen Fries Make Them Quick AND Easy

 This is one of those recipes that isn’t exactly a recipe – it’s more of a technique.
 Below are the steps – but, step carefully, it’s pretty complicated (sarcasm).

 - Bake fries as directed.

-- Sprinkle the baked fries liberally with Cavenders Greek Seasoning (Or whatever Greek Seasoning blend you can get your hands on – I use Cavenders, pictured below.
+- Sprinkle the baked fries liberally with Cavenders Greek Seasoning (Amazon link) or whatever Greek Seasoning blend you can get your hands on – I use Cavenders, pictured below.
 In fact, it’s so darn good, I refuse to run out of it.
-Seriously, it’s out of this world good.)
+Seriously, it’s out of this world good.

 - Optional: I’d say I do this every other time – sprinkle a little fresh lemon juice over the whole shebang.
 It brings the flavors all together while giving it a little extra kick.